bd-j/cetus/INSTALL.rst

     f. ``make all``  you will get some warnings.
     g. smoke test by running ``./simple.exe``

+2. Set up for python modules
+    a. ``cd ~/pfs; mkdir site-packages``
+    b.

 3. Install python-FSPS.
-Note that this will use f2py, which presumably exists (installed with numpy) and uses an ifort compiler.
+This will use f2py, which presumably exists (installed with numpy) and uses an ifort compiler.
 Anyway, it is important that both FSPS and python-FSPS use the same fortran compiler.
-I have had success using the default compiler options, ``-cpp -fPIC``
+I have had success using the default compiler options, ``-cpp -fPIC``.
     a. ``git clone https://github.com/bd-j/python-fsps``
     b. ``cd python-fsps``
     c. ``python setup.py build_fsps`` which barfs lots of stuff, but if the last line is 'removing build directory' then you are golden.